layer3switch/metrilyx-2.0/README.md

 	$ cd /opt/metrilyx-<timestamp>/heatmaps
 	$ for i in $(ls);do curl -u admin:metrilyx http://localhost/api/heatmaps -H "Content-Type:application/json" -d @./$i; done

+#### Postgresql Client Install (only required if using postgres)
+To install the client, first get postrgres's repo rpm.
+Once that has been installed, you'll need to install the dependencies for the python postgres client (psycopg2).

+		yum -y install postgresql93 postrgresql93-devel

+You will also need to symlink the pg_config binary as it is not in the path by default.

+	ln -s /usr/pgsql-9.3/bin/pg_config /usr/local/bin/pg_config

+Finally install the python module i.e. psycopg2

+	pip install psycopg2

 #### Notes
 - The default username and password for the site are admin and metrilyx respectively.
 Changing these will cause the application to stop functioning as other configurations also need to be updated.